 The Spanish Standard UNE 71307-1 covers a series of basic concepts and processes for decentralised identity management, with the aim of enabling the technological systems that support them to comply with relevant business, contractual and regulatory requirements.

-This standard is being developed in the Technical Standardisation Committee CTN 71/SC 307 of UNE with the participation and consensus of all parties involved.
+This standard has been developed in the UNE Technical Committee for Standardisation CTN 71/SC 307, with the participation and consensus of all parties involved.
 The CTN 71 on digital enabling technologies was established at the behest of the Secretary of State for Digitisation and Artificial Intelligence.

 The publication of the standard is the culmination of an intense project that began in July 2019 with the creation of the GT1 Working Group of CTN 71/SC 307, which has been in charge of the preparation of the standard.
 This joint effort by a group of Spanish experts to draw up the standard represents a major milestone.
 Indeed, more than 30 meetings have been held for its development, both in person and online.